htmlburger/carbon-fields-docs/documentation/10-quickstart.md

 # Quickstart

 1. Browse to your theme directory
-1. Execute the following in your terminal of choice:
+1. Install the Carbon Fields WordPress plugin OR execute the following in your terminal of choice:
     ```cli
     composer require htmlburger/carbon-fields
     ```